 Department Mission Statement: The Department of Pharmaceutics and Pharmaceutical Chemistry seeks to create highly trained, versatile experts in the diverse sets of scientific and engineering disciplines that together represent the modern field of pharmaceutics.
 These experts will serve to lead the world’s industries and academic institutions to forward the field, foster innovation and progress, and endeavor to improve human therapies to benefit patient quality of life.
 The Department strives to be internationally recognized as a top-tier education and research program in pharmaceutics through innovative teaching and training, and creative research approaches that provide effective solutions to challenging clinical therapeutic problems.
 The Department’s faculty is centric to achieving these academic performance goals and in fully supporting the mission of the College of Pharmacy and the broader University’s academic mission and function as mandated by the State of Utah.
 Excellence can only be achieved through consistent participation of outstanding students and faculty.
 The Department seeks to attract the best and brightest students and faculty by creating a welcoming environment to foster success and creativity, and encourage enduring leadership using skills crucial for current global pharmaceutical employment.
 To capture the unique values and richness that arise from differences of culture and circumstance, as well as contrasting worldviews, we are committed to consistent and dedicated efforts to attract and retain diverse faculty and student populations.

 Our talented faculty are well known nationally and globally, and we continue to pass the tradition of excellence onto our students.
-Our promise to our students is a legacy of caring, we are offering a quality degree programs to ensure our students succeed with the education and skills to advance their careers in academia, research, and industry.
+Our promise to our students is a legacy of caring, we are offering a quality degree program to ensure our students succeed with the education and skills to advance their careers in academia, research, and industry.

-The University of Utah, School of Pharmacy has consistently been ranked in the top 4 every year since 1975.
+The University of Utah, College of Pharmacy has consistently been ranked in the top 10 every year since 1975.
 The Department of Pharmaceutics and Pharmaceutical Chemistry has been consistently ranked in the top ten universities for funding with the National Institutes of Health funding and research productivity.
 Each year our department receives a combined total of $5 million dollars in grants and research funding.
 Each year our graduate students benefit from this funding for their research, publications, and results.

 Our department steadily attracts academically- and professionally- talented students.
 While our program offers a rigorous didactic and experimental education curriculums, our students also benefit from our research facilities, and healthcare practice settings.
 As a worldwide recognized leader in Pharmaceutics and Pharmaceutical Chemistry, our current student body is diverse and reflective of the national and global population.
 We actively seek students with our core values of integrity, caring, excellence, commitment, innovation, learning and professionalism.